two-dimensional density plotting

 The densityplot function produces a two-dimensional plot of a function of 2 variables where color is used to provide information on the value of the function with respect to the two variables.

 In the first calling sequence, densityplot(expr1, x=a..b, y=c..d), the expression expr1 must be an expression in the names x and y.
 The first range a..b must evaluate to real constants, while the second range c..d must either evaluate to real constants, or must be single variable functions that, given the value x, provide the corresponding endpoint of the range for y as a real constant.
 They specify the range over which expr1 is plotted.

 In the second calling sequence, densityplot(f, a..b, c..d), f must be a Maple procedure or operator that takes two arguments.
 Operator notation must be used, that is, the procedure name is given without parameters specified, and the ranges must be given simply in the form a..b and c..d, rather than as equations.

 Any additional arguments are interpreted as options which are specified as equations of the form option = value.
 For example, the option grid = [m, n] where m and n are positive integers specifies that the plot is to be constructed on an m by n grid at equally spaced points in the ranges a..b and c..d respectively.
-By default a 49 by 49 grid is used; thus 2401 points are generated, and 2401 colored cells are displayed.
+By default a 99 by 99 grid is used, double the value stored in the grid option of plots:-setoptions3d.